t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Recommended readings

-For the last two chapters of this article, we use concepts described by Judea Pearl et al. in the following books:
+For those interested in causal inference, we recommend the following books:

 <p align="center">
 <img